sbu-test-lab/ocov4j/README.md

 09    }
 ```
 As shown in this example, the traditional coverage metric incorrectly assumes coverage of a class while it has not directly been tested.
 This condition can mislead programmers and cause them not to write separate unit tests for the `Stack` class.
 In the **OCov Approach**, we consider the type of the executor object in order to address this issue.

 ### Why does inherited code matter?
 The classic code coverage regard the execution of each class code separately and in isolation, and do not consider the inherited parts of the parent/ancestor classes.
 Therefore, problems related to how the class under test interacts with the states and behaviors of the inherited classes are excluded from the scope of these criteria.

-To explain the issue more precisely, consider the following example containing two classes List and ClearableList.
+To explain this issue more precisely, consider the following example containing two classes List and ClearableList.
 The former models a simple list backed by an array, and the latter models a simple list with an extra method, named clear, for deleting all elements of the list at once.
-ClearableList inherits the class List and adds the clear method to clear the list.
-We have seeded a bug into ClearableList by commenting the line number 7 of the class ClearableList.
+ClearableList inherits the class List and adds the clear method to clear the list. **We have seeded a bug** into **ClearableList** by commenting the line number 7 of the class ClearableList.
 ```java
 01    class List {
 02      int maxSize;